ansible/lightbulb/examples/cloud-aws/README.md

 * `ec2_region`: A valid AWS region name such as "us-east-2" or "ap-southeast-1" or "eu-west-2."

-* `ec2_key_name`: An existing AWS keyname from your account to use when provisoning instances.
+* `ec2_key_name`: An existing AWS keyname from your account to use when provisioning instances.

 ### Optional